Handling My Memory Loss With MS

 Coming along with a major exacerbation I experienced, my memory problems have persisted for more than half a decade now.
 Like most of my MS symptoms, they worsen with various triggers.
 While difficulty accessing my short-term memory is the most common problem I have, I also experience issues with my long-term memory.
 Short-term memory problems are extremely frustrating, however, difficulty accessing my long-term memory feels soul-crushing.

-Trouble with long-term memory is devastating
+Long-term MS memory loss is devastating

 At times it’s difficult to recall major chunks of my life.
 All that education.
 All those experiences.
 All of that life that I lived.
 It feels like it’s gone and it is an absolutely terrible feeling.
 I’ve talked to numerous other folks with MS that experience this problem and it’s absolutely devastating to just about every one of them.
 Anecdotally, it would seem to be a far more common problem than is normally associated with MS